rsmitty/rsmitty.github.io/_posts/2017-03-23-KubeDNS-Tweaks.md

 ## **Logging** ##

 So, while all of the above seemed to be working, it was just slow.
 The first thing I tried to do was see if queries were making it to the dnsmasq container in a timely fashion.
-I dumped the logs with `kubectl logs -f -tail 100 -c dnsmasq -n kube-system kubedns-xxxyy`.
+I dumped the logs with `kubectl logs -f --tail 100 -c dnsmasq -n kube-system kubedns-xxxyy`.
 I noticed quickly that there weren't any logs of interest here:
 {% highlight bash %}
 dnsmasq[1]: started, version 2.76 cachesize 1000
 dnsmasq[1]: compile time options: IPv6 GNU-getopt no-DBus no-i18n no-IDN DHCP DHCPv6 no-Lua TFTP no-conntrack ipset auth no-DNSSEC loop-detect inotify